G-String-Legacy/G_String/vault/general.md

 Generally, variables have prefixes indicating their type.
 Early in the development of GS, I have used 'Integer' variables, where 'int' variables would have sufficed.
 Most indices either start with the letter 'i', or are called i, j, k, l, m, or n.
 The prefix 'iar' indicates an 'Integer Array', 'dar' a 'Double Array', and 'car' a 'Character Array'.
 The prefix 'ial' indicates a 'Index Array List', used while accumulating an array with yet unknown size.
 On completion, such array lists are usually converted to fixed arrays.

 The code is extensively commented.
-Additionally, complicated algorithms are explained further in the Mind Map.
+Additionally, complicated algorithms are explained further in the 'Algorithm section'.

 Finally, I have to thank [Marco Jacob](https://code.makery.ch/library/javafx-tutorial/) , a superb Swiss teacher of design and programming.
 I owe him the efficient, basic structure of an archetypal, user-friendly, JavaFX based GUI.